meltano/meltano/docs/src/docs/deployment.md

 ## Amazon Web Services (AWS)

 ::: warning Prerequisites
 This guide assumes that you have a functioning Docker image where your Meltano project is already bundled with the Meltano installation.
-More information on how to do this coming in the near future!
+To track this issue, follow [meltano#624](https://gitlab.com/meltano/meltano/issues/624).
 :::

 In this section, we will be going over how you can deploy a Meltano Docker image to AWS.